google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 Back when I created the [Get Started With Debugging JavaScript][JS]{:.external} video, some viewers commented that event listener breakpoints aren't useful for apps built on top of frameworks, because the event listeners are often wrapped in framework code.
-For example, in **Figure X** I've set up a `click` **Event Listener Breakpoint** in DevTools.
-When I click the button, DevTools automatically pauses in the first line of listener code.
-In this case, it pauses in Vue.js's wrapper code on line 1802, which is not that helpful.
+For example, in **Figure 8** I've set up a `click` breakpoint in DevTools.
+When I click the button in the demo, DevTools automatically pauses in the first line of listener code.
+In this case, it pauses in Vue.js's wrapper code on line 1802, which isn't that helpful.

 [JS]: https://youtu.be/H0XScE08hy8

 <figure>
   <img src="/web/updates/images/2018/02/click-breakpoint.png"
-       alt="TODO"/>
+       alt="The click breakpoint pauses in Vue.js' wrapper code."/>
   <figcaption>
-    <b>Figure X</b>.
-TODO
+    <b>Figure 8</b>.
+The <code>click</code> breakpoint pauses in Vue.js' wrapper code
   </figcaption>
 </figure>

-Since the Vue.js script is in a separate file, I can blackbox that script in order to make this `click` breakpoint more useful.
+Since the Vue.js script is in a separate file, I can blackbox that script from the **Call Stack** pane in order to make this `click` breakpoint more useful.

 <figure>
   <img src="/web/updates/images/2018/02/blackbox-framework.png"
-       alt="TODO"/>
+       alt="Blackboxing the Vue.js script from the Call Stack pane."/>
   <figcaption>
-    <b>Figure X</b>.
-TODO
+    <b>Figure 9</b>.
+Blackboxing the Vue.js script from the <b>Call Stack</b> pane
   </figcaption>
 </figure>

-The next time I click the button and trigger the `click` breakpoint, it executes the Vue.js code without pausing in it, and then pauses on the first line of code in my app's listener, which where I really wanted to pause all along.
+The next time I click the button and trigger the `click` breakpoint, it executes the Vue.js code without pausing in it, and then pauses on the first line of code in my app's listener, which is where I really wanted to pause all along.

 <figure>
   <img src="/web/updates/images/2018/02/blackboxed-results.png"
-       alt="TODO"/>
+       alt="The click breakpoint now pauses on the app's listener code."/>
   <figcaption>
-    <b>Figure X</b>.
-TODO
+    <b>Figure 10</b>.
+The <code>click</code> breakpoint now pauses on the app's listener code
   </figcaption>
 </figure>